lancedolan/edlio-sis/README.md

 Time-saving compromises I wouldn't normally make in a production quality solution:
 - Missing javadoc on classes/methods
-- Not implementing partial-update in api, which would optimize bandwidth
+- Not implementing partial-update in api (PATCH), which would optimize bandwidth and simplify client code.
 - Not worring about dependency injection..
 Guice/Spring seems overkill for this, and writing this bullet takes a lot less time than some elementary factory.
+Prepare to see the 'new' keyword.
-- model package has a dependency on dao MONGO impl... thats a no-no.
+- model package has a loose dependency on dao impl in that it implements an interface given by the dao impl... thats a no-no. Saved me substantial time in developing the dao impl.
 - would like to refactor DAO methods to take a class and id rather than object partially populated with id.
-- Not using jackson to deserialize and map REST JSON in to Jave POJOs
+- Not using jackson to deserialize and map the JSON from REST client in to Jave POJOs.
+RestModelBuilder is a static method library that provides a rudimentary solution.
-- String literals all over the place
+- String literals all over the place.
+I never do that in production code.
-- By definition the PUT should create if the thing doesn't exist.
-It currently does not.
+- By definition, PUT should create if the thing doesn't exist.
+It currently only updates if the thing exists.
-- Api is missing response information on PUT to notify whether anything was successfully changed- not fully validating all attributes of JSON
+- Api is missing response information on PUT to notify whether anything was successfully changed.
+Client code just relies on the 200 status code.
+- not fully validating all attributes of JSON
 - No authentication, wide open endpoints